 For those of you unaware, Las Vegas is in Clark County, as are the gambling destinations of Mesquite, and Laughlin, Nevada.
-This 171 figure also includes the casinos in nearby Primm.
+This 228 figure also includes the casinos in nearby Primm.

 (Related: How many casinos are on the Las Vegas Strip?)

-Also included in this list, are off-Strip properties like Hooters, the Orleans, and the Gold Coast.
-As you might expect, these 42 casinos represent the vast majority of gaming income in Las Vegas.
-In fact, in 2015, the Strip accounted for 57% of all the gaming revenue in Nevada.
+Also included in this list, are off-Strip properties like OYO Hotel & Casino, the Orleans, and the Gold Coast.
+As you might expect, these 60 casinos represent the vast majority of gaming income in Las Vegas.
+In fact, the Strip accounts for 52% of all the gaming revenue in Nevada.

 Las Vegas Strip Gaming Revenue

-2014: $6.372 billion
+- 2014: $6.372 billion

-2013: $6.5 billion
+- 2013: $6.5 billion

-2012: $6.2 billion
+- 2012: $6.2 billion